Skip to main content

 Create a Webhook Endpoint

-Create an HTTPS endpoint to receive webhook POST requests:
+Create an HTTPS endpoint on your server to receive POST requests:

 const express = require('express');